benjaminion/upgrading-ethereum-book/src/book.md

 For a more quantitative analysis, see on [discouragement attacks](#discouragement-attacks) below.

-One interesting side-effect of this is that, if participation drops by 10% (due to 10% of validators being offline, say), then total issuance of rewards due to attestations will fall by 19%, in addition to a further reduction from penalties.
+One interesting side effect of this is that, if participation drops by 10% (due to 10% of validators being offline, say), then total issuance of rewards due to attestations will fall by 19%, in addition to a further reduction from penalties.

 We can calculate the participation rate at which net issuance due to attestations turns negative.
 With a participation rate $p$, the reward for a fully correct attestations is $0.844nbp$, and the penalty for a missed attestation is $0.625Tb$.
 This gives us a net issuance of $p^2(0.844Tb) - (1-p)(0.625Tb)$.
 The positive root of this is $p = 56.7\%$.
 But since this is below the 2/3 participation rate for finalisation, the [inactivity leak](/part2/incentives/inactivity) will kick-in before we reach this level and completely change the reward and penalty profile, so the calculation is of theoretical interest only.